Grilling Alternatives and Options

 Another type of grill that is catching on at the premium end of the market is infrared.
 Infrared grills use special ceramic-plate burners that radiate infrared heat.
 According to Thermal Engineering Corporation (TEC), infrared grilling does not dry the meat out and can generate a much higher temperature (up to 1,650 F / 899 C) than any other type of grill.

-Be sure to check out the links below for more information on grills, grill manufacturers and related topics.
+Be sure to check out the links below for more information on grills and related topics.